Alisson and Matip back in contention for Liverpool's Man Utd clash | Goal.com

 Goalkeeper Alisson has been sidelined since injuring his calf muscle in the victory over Norwich City on the opening weekend of the Premier League season.

-Matip suffered an injury setback in the 1-0 win over Sheffield United and missed the home matches with Salzburg and Leicester City.
+Matip suffered an injury setback in the 1-0 win over Sheffield United and missed the home matches with Red Bull Salzburg and Leicester City.

 However, both took part in training at Melwood on Tuesday, with the Reds heading to Old Trafford on Sunday.

-His injury arrived after a busy summer, in which he aided Brazil to Copa America success - keeping his sheet clean in every match but the final - having previously played a starring role as Jurgen Klopp's men won the Champions League at the end of May.
+His injury arrived after a busy summer, in which he aided Brazil to Copa America success - keeping a clean sheet in every match but the final - having previously played a starring role as Jurgen Klopp's men won the Champions League at the start of June.

 Matip, meanwhile, has established himself as the manager's first-choice partner to Virgil van Dijk in the heart of the defence.
 He played 90 minutes of six successive Premier League matches until missing the 2-1 win over Leicester before the international break.